rancher/dashboard/docusaurus/docs/extensions/publishing.md

 ## Additional Release Configuration

 Depending on your use case, there are multiple options on building and creating releases.
-When building an extension within a Github repository, you have the option of utilizing an action that triggers a [prebuilt workflow](https://github.com/rancher/dashboard/tree/master/shell/creators/pkg/files/.github/workflows).
-When added to your extension, the `./github/workflows` directory will contain the file: `build-extensions.yml`.
-This workflow accomplishs two seperate build jobs:
+When building an extension within a Github repository, you have the option of utilizing an action that triggers [prebuilt workflows](https://github.com/rancher/dashboard/tree/master/shell/creators/pkg/files/.github/workflows).
+When added to your extension, the `./github/workflows` directory will contain the files: `build-extension-charts.yml` and `build-extension-catalog.yml`.
+These workflows accomplish two seperate actions:

 - `build-extension-charts` - Builds the Helm charts and necessary assets that are then published to the specified branch (defaults to `gh-pages`).
   - The versioning of these builds is determined by the Extension Package `version` property found in `./pkg/<package-name>/package.json`